Shibuya Station: How to Get to Hachiko Exit, Transfer Tips

 The Hachiko Exit is located at the end of the platform in the direction marked Harajuku.

-When you go to the end of the platform, you will find stairs going down.
+If you go to the very end of the platform, you'll find this set of stairs as well. (photo above)

 Landmarks near the Hachiko Exit